 As more organizations use text messaging services to reach people, wireless carriers have created a new messaging standard known as 10DLC.
 As a part of this, businesses that want to send texts from a local number will need to register it first.

 The goal is to limit unauthorized or spam messages while providing businesses with higher throughput (more messages delivered faster) and better delivery rates.

 Here’s how the registration process works.

 Provide your business information, use case, and an example message

 We make the process seamless for our customers.
-All you need to do is fill out this form here with the following information.
+All you need to do is fill out:

 You'll need to provide: